 3. Now there is a common design standard it’s easy to recognise PASS cards

 The key to recognising a PASS card is the unique PASS hologram.
 The presence of the hologram indicates that the card is issued by a genuine issuer and can be accepted with confidence.
 In addition, from June 2014, all cards issued to those aged 18 and over by the National Card Schemes and Local Card Issuers must conform to a common design standard covering the look of the face of the card.
 The only element that will vary will be the name and logo of the issuer in the top right hand quadrant of the card.
-Almost all PASS cards presented for the purpose of purchasing alcohol/tobacco are likely to be issued by one of the six national PASS card schemes.
+Almost all PASS cards presented for the purpose of purchasing alcohol/tobacco are likely to be issued by one of the five national PASS card schemes.

 4. PASS cards are the preferred form of Proof of Age

 The Police, through the National Police Chiefs’ Council and the Home Office encourage retailers to accept PASS cards in preference to passports and driving licences as proof of age and offer reassurance that doing so is due diligence.
 The rigour of the PASS application process combined with the absence of evidence of forged cards bearing the PASS hologram makes PASS as reliable as passports and driving licences.
 Young people are rightly concerned about taking valuable documents such as passports with them on a night out, because of the inconvenience and expense to replace if lost or stolen.
 If they fall into the hands of criminals they can represent a real security risk.